 Nestled on top of Malham Cove’s 260 ft cliff face, this Limestone Pavement is a rare geological formation created during the ice age.
-Its large limestone blocks are now a unique wildlife habitat so it’s a great place to spot mini-beasts.
-And don’t miss the view from the top looking towards Malham, the most visited village in the Yorkshire Dales.
+Today its large limestone blocks are a unique wildlife habitat.
+So it’s a great place for kids to spot mini-beasts on a UK family holidays.
+Don’t miss the view from the top, looking towards Malham, the most visited village in the Yorkshire Dales.

 6/12 Tresco Abbey Gardens, Isles of Scilly

-The 17 acre sub-tropical Tresco Abbey Gardens can be found on the Scilly island of Tresco.
-Thanks to a mild winter climate, long hours of summer sun, and high walls and hedges acting as windbreaks, the gardens are home to exotic plants from all over the world.
-Established by 19th Century Augustus Smith, Tresco Abbey Gardens were the first private gardens created by Augustus Smith within the grounds of a home he designed and built.
+The 17-acre sub-tropical Tresco Abbey Gardens can be found on the Scilly island of Tresco.
+Thanks to a mild winter climate and long hours of summer sun, the gardens are home to exotic plants from all over the world.
+Of course, high walls and hedges, acting as windbreaks, also helps it to flourish.

 7/12 Minack Theatre, Penzance